nation3/law/Constitution.linked.md

 ### Governance Process
 a) Incorporation of an anonymous voting mechanism, with binding enactment on Ethereum.
 #) Transferring the ratification power of veNATION Holders to Citizens.
-#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild and the Supreme Court Judges Multisig.
+#) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild and the Supreme Court Multisig.
 This amendment shall be executed before June 2023.
 #) Making Governance Proposals be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in a Nested Court or the Supreme Court.
 #) Making Critical Impact Proposals abide by the Proposal Dispute Period described above.